Projektreferenzen

 Settlement price (utility).
 Several European countries move towards more liberal imbalance settlement rules and introduce a symmetric imbalance settlement price.
 Against this background, we supported a utility updating its trading and investment strategies.
 2024-25.

 Excess electricity (BMWK).
-The fast expansion of solar energy comes at a price: because many investments small-scale and subject to a feed-in-tariff, they keep generation even if supply exceeds demand.
-In this project, we forecast the probability of excess electricity situations for coming years and support the German government addressing the problem.
+The fast expansion of solar energy comes at a price: because many investments are small-scale and subject to a feed-in tariff, they keep generating even if supply exceeds demand.
+In this project, we forecast the probability of excess electricity situations for coming years and support the German government in addressing the problem.
 2025.

 2024